 Assynt Field Club was founded in 1986 and has over 110 members.

 Membership is free and open to all, residents or visitors with funds raised by donations at meetings and from the sale of publications.
-Members are circulated in the spring and autumn, by e-mail or post, with a programme of events and a summary of recent wildlife observations.
+Members are contacted in the spring and autumn, by e-mail or post, with a programme of events and a summary of recent wildlife observations.

 The Club is an unincorporated association, whose aims are to encourage the study and enjoyment of Assynt’s wildlife, landscape and geology.
 It organises talks and other events in the winter and field trips in the summer.
 Members participate in a variety of surveys, many of which have resulted in reports or publications (see below).